ahmed-faysal/docker-django/README.md

 ```sh
 $ docker-compose build
 ```
-This will create the Docker image named docker-django-postgres_web
+This will create the Docker image named docker-django_web
 > Usually the image name is defined as: ROOT-DIRECTORY-NAME_web

 Then run the following command to create a Django project